alertbox/docsify-footer/docs/quick-start.md

 We (`@alertbox`) use [Docsify Footer](https://www.jsdelivr.com/package/npm/@alertbox/docsify-footer) for our GitHub Pages of all sort.
 First, you will need followings to get started at the most basic level:

 - A repository with Docsify-enabled
+- Git
+- VS Code and Remote - Container extension
+- Docker Desktop, and
-- An editor, like VS Code
+- Markdown editor, like Paper app

 For the old projects that are already running Docsify or you initialized using `docsify-cli`, you can simply use [the minified versions available on CDN](cdn.md).
 You will want to follow this generic pattern: